 Starting in summer of 2020, CTA allowed schools to administer the CTA U-PASS program as optional due to vast numbers of courses shifting online due to COVID-19.
 In Fall 2020, UIC and CTA entered into an experimental pilot program that allowed most part-time UIC students to participate in the U-PASS program.
 These two features are now permanent additions to the program at UIC.

 General U-Pass Information Heading link

-The UIC CTA U-PASS is available to full-time undergraduate students and full-time graduate students from the Graduate College‚ College of Dentistry‚ College of Pharmacy‚ School of Public Health‚ Doctorate of Physical Therapy Program‚ and College of Medicine.
-Students from the Graduate College and School of Public Health must be registered for at least 9 credit hours in the fall and spring semesters and 5 or more credit hour during the summer to receive a U-PASS.
-All other students must be registered for at least 12 credit hours in the fall and spring semesters‚ and 6 credit hours for summer semesters to receive a U-PASS.
-These students will be assessed a nonrefundable CTA transportation fee per semester for this benefit.
+The UIC CTA U-PASS is available to undergraduate students and graduate students from the Graduate College‚ College of Dentistry‚ College of Pharmacy‚ School of Public Health‚ Doctorate of Physical Therapy Program‚ and College of Medicine.
+Students from the Graduate College and School of Public Health must be registered for at least 6 credit hours in the fall and spring semesters and 5 or more credit hour during the summer to receive a U-PASS.
+All other students must be registered for at least 6 credit hours in the fall and spring semesters‚ and 6 credit hours for summer semesters to receive a U-PASS.
+Students that opt-in online will be assessed a nonrefundable CTA transportation fee per semester for this benefit.
 This fee entitles all eligible students to a nontransferable UIC CTA U-PASS valid for that semester.